jimbrake/20-dollar-FPGA-kit/README.md

 Would expect a lessurely pace labortory classroom setting
 With the students learning digital/binary signals and logic
 Much of which can be done via PC simulator
+#### Instant gratification via preprogrammed configuration
+Use IO pins to provide connections from buttons to logic gates to LEDs
+Can also program an exampe operation of display board

 Preliminary photo of complete kit using onhand DIP switch & onhand FPGA board
 Tang nano 9K board on order, pins need to be soldered